ctrble/FlyoverIndies/public/content/static/home/intro.md

 ---
 title: Home
-description: Flyover Indies is an indie game development community in Kansas City in Midwest region.
-Join us for events and to connect with game developers in the area.
+description: Flyover Indies is an indie game development community in Kansas City and the greater Midwest region.
+Attend events, chat in our Discord, and to meet other game devs in the area!
 date: 2021-05-27
 ---